rod-trent/SentinelAutomationModules/Function/readme.md

 |sortorder|False|asc (ascending) or desc (descending) search order.
 Default is ascending|
 |sortkeys|True|An array of keys to sort the data by.
 (Ex. ["id","name"] will sort first by id, and then name|

+#### processSentinelData

+This action will take the Log Analytics Query API output and process it into a single array of objects with the property name as the column header and the value as the row data.
+By default, this API returns 2 arrays, one of column headers and another with row data which is difficult to consume in a Logic App.

+No action specific properties are needed for this action.

 #### changePropertyCase

 This action will change the case of properties in a JSON object